 What’s more, the CDK12 and PARP inhibitor drug combination had no toxic effect on the bone marrow of the mice.
 In contrast, PARP inhibitors given in combination with chemotherapy have already shown to create a high amount of bone marrow toxicity in humans.

 Given these experimental results, Stegmaier is excited about the future potential for testing the combination of CDK12 and PARP inhibitors in clinical trials.

 “PARP inhibition is already FDA-approved for use in certain cancers, and inhibitors of CDK12 and other CDK proteins are in early-phase clinical testing,” Stegmaier says.
 “If they are proven to be safe in adults, I hope we can extend testing to children with Ewing sarcoma.”

 In addition to Stegmaier, Gray and Balboni, the paper’s other authors are: Björn Stolte, Emily Jue Wang, Amy Saur Conway, Gabriela Alexe, Neekesh V. Dharia, Nicholas Kwiatkowski, Tinghu Zhang, Brian J. Abraham, Jaume Mora, Peter Kalev, Alan Leggett, Dipanjan Chowdhury, Cyril H. Benes and Richard A. Young.

-This work was supported by the Brian MacIssac Sarcoma Foundation, the Ty Louis Campbell Foundation, the National Cancer Institute (1R35 CA210030), the St. Baldrick’s Foundation, National Institutes of Health (HG002668), the Koch Institute and Dana– Farber/Harvard Cancer Center Bridge Grant and the Damon Runyon Foundation Fellow.
+This work was supported by the Brian MacIssac Sarcoma Foundation, the Ty Louis Campbell Foundation, the National Cancer Institute (1R35 CA210030), the St. Baldrick’s Foundation, National Institutes of Health (HG002668), the Koch Institute and Dana–Farber/Harvard Cancer Center Bridge Grant, and the Damon Runyon Foundation Fellowship.